 It is an annual meeting place for - primarily - the Arts, Humanities and Social Sciences to share reviews, processes and theories emerging from current PhD and MA candidates and early career Researchers.

-In this instance, and given this issues’ specific focus - this should be a conversation that includes us all - we also encourage appropriate cross-disciplinary responses (the format for which is outlined below) from other faculties which align with the journal’s ethos.
+We also encourage appropriate cross-disciplinary responses (the format for which is outlined below) from other faculties which align with the Journal’s ethos.

 What to submit

 Contributions may locate ideas of endurance in theoretical, practical and historical contexts.

 We invite them in a range of forms, including (but not limited to):